unocss/unocss/docs/integrations/vite.md

 ### VanillaJS / TypeScript

-When using VanillaJS or TypeScript, you need to add `js` and `ts` files extensions to allow UnoCSS read and parse the content, by default `js` and `ts` files are excluded, check [Extracting from Build Tools Pipeline](/guide/extracting#extracting-from-build-tools-pipeline) section.
+When using VanillaJS or TypeScript, you need to add `js` and `ts` files extensions to allow UnoCSS read and parse the content, by default `js` and `ts` files are excluded, check out the [Extracting from Build Tools Pipeline](/guide/extracting#extracting-from-build-tools-pipeline) section.

 ### React